zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 ### Ordered description of steps to be taken to execute the test case

  1. Obtain a set of name server IP addresses using [Method4] and [Method5].
- 2. Send a SOA query for TLD over UDP to each unique name server IP address.
+ 2. Send a SOA query for the zone over UDP to each unique name server IP address.
  3. Verify that a response is received for each SOA query.
  4. Collect all SOA records from the answer section of all responses.
  5. Verify that all SOA records have the same REFRESH value.